 A few steps into the gates, you’re already in the heart of the village, the Piazza Roma.
 Though a small village, you will immediately note it is full of charm and character.

 The Church of Santa Maria Assunta overlooks the large square.
-Though small, it is impressive.
-It is one of the best-preserved traces of the town’s medieval origins.
+Though small, it is impressive and one of the best-preserved traces of the town’s medieval origins.
 The interior is simple yet moving.
 The effigy of Christ, when the sun shines on it, is powerful.

-A tower is available to visit as well for a small fee.
+A tower is available to visit for a small fee as well.
 It is a tight space and has limited visibility.
 In hindsight, we would have skipped it.

 The Fortified Walls